Ch1px/Solar-Explore/README.md

 # Solar-Explorer

+Clone into directory:

+Enter correct path:

+cd hello

-To install all dependencies use:
+To install all dependenices:

 npm install